falfiya/lang-archives/dart/README.md

 Dart's syntax is fine.
 The types are fine.
 The entire language is just *fine*, which is actually pretty good considering that I usually have one or two gripes about the syntax.
-It's just that fine isn't good enough to warrant me learning an entirely new ecosystem when it's basically TypeScript.
-If there was a significant performance increase, it might be worth it but the performance is somehow **worse** than just JavaScript in the benchmarks that I've seen.
+It's just that "fine" isn't good enough to warrant me learning an entirely new ecosystem when it's basically TypeScript.
+If there was a significant performance increase, it might be worth it but the performance is somehow **worse** JavaScript in the benchmarks that I've seen.

 I checked it out again because I heard of a tool called `dart2native` which directly emits x86_64.
 Compiling to native code sounded super cool but after